 Turn the Fan in Clockwise Direction for Warm Air

 To keep the warm air circulating around your room, turn the fan clockwise.
 This will push all of the warm air down and out of your room instead of allowing it to get trapped in your ceiling.
 The warm air will flow throughout the entire space, keeping everyone nice and cozy.

 As an added bonus, this method will save you money on heating costs because there’s less need for extra heating sources!

 Set Ceiling Fan Speed on High for Better Performance

 For the most effective use of your ceiling fan, set it on high.
-The higher the speed, the more air circulation you will have in your room and this will help heat to move around more evenly.
+The higher the speed, the more air circulation you will have in your room, and this will help heat move around more evenly.